PySimpleGUI/PySimpleGUI/docs/cookbook.md

 You won't need to click the OK button anymore because as soon as you make the selection in the listbox the `read()` call returns and the popup will be displayed as before.

 This second example code could be used with the OK button.
 It doesn't matter what event caused the `window.read()` to return.
-The important thing is whether or not a valid selection was made.
-The check for `event == 'Ok'` is actually not needed.
+The important thing is whether a valid selection was made.
+The check for `event == 'Ok'` is not needed.

 ------